We manage our web sites in accordance with the principles set out below:

 - When visiting the website

 When you access our website, information is automatically sent to our web server by the browser being used on your client device.
 This information is stored temporarily in what is known as a log file.
 The following information is recorded without any action on your part and stored until it is automatically erased:

-The above-referenced data are processed by us for the following purposes:
+We process the above-mentioned data for the following purposes:

-Data which permit your identification as a person, such as the IP address, will be deleted after 7 days at the latest.
-Any data stored by us beyond this period will be pseudonymised, so that they can no longer be associated with you.
+Data which permit you to be identified as an individual, such as the IP address, will be erased after 7 days at the latest.
+Any data we store beyond this period will be pseudonymised, so that they can no longer be associated with you.

 Content of the newsletter and registration data

-We will only send you a newsletter if you have ordered this from us and provided your consent in accordance with Art.
-6 (1) (a) GDPR.
 The contents of the newsletter are specifically described during registration.
 To register for a newsletter, it is sufficient to give your e-mail address.
-If you choose to provide additional data, such as your name and/or sex, these will be used solely to personalise the newsletter we send you.
+If you choose to provide additional data, such as your name, date of birth, Vehicle Information and/or the reason for Contact, these will be used solely to personalise the newsletter we send you.